rahulvenugopal/Harry-Potter-Book-Analysis/README.md

 Code can be seen [here](https://github.com/rahulvenugopal/Harry-Potter-Book-Analysis/blob/main/code/harry_words.R) and PDF image [here](https://github.com/rahulvenugopal/Harry-Potter-Book-Analysis/blob/main/HowBigisHP.pdf)

+Note : Add one small image theming each book, book name, update font to Lumos or HP font

 ##### Number of unique words in each book

 ##### Number of unique characters in each book